arzieg/mspdoc/docsrc/source/go/concurrency.md

 * allow only one write to the shared things
 * make the read-modify-write operations atomic (we are adding more (sequentual) order to our operations)

+## Channels /Pipes

+* things go in one end, come out the other
+* in the same order they went in
+* unti the channel is closed
+* multiple readers & writers can share it safely

+Each sequential process can run independently and can use channels

+CSP (Communicating sequential processes) provides a model of thinking about it that makes it less hat

+A Channel is a vehicle for transfering ownership of data, so that only on goroutine at a time is writing the data (avoid race conditions)

+"Don't communicate by sharing memory; instead, share memory by communicating" - Rob Pike

+## Goroutine
+goroutine is a unit of independent execution (coroutine), put go for function call How to stop:
+* you have a well defined loop terminating condition
+* you signal completion through a channel or context
+* you let it run until the program stops
+-> but you need to make sure it doesn't get blocked by mistake